Here are six variations on the Monty Hall problem, starting with the classic version.

 Posterior probability for event C = P(C|H) = probability you chose the car given that Hall randomly reveals only goats = this is what we’re trying to find.

 Likelihood = P(H|C) = probability that Hall randomly reveals only goats given that the car door was chosen = 1.

 Now just plug in to get 1/2:

-It occurs to me that these Forgetful Monty Hall problems are similar another classic probability problem.
+It occurs to me that these Forgetful Monty Hall problems are similar to another classic probability problem.
 One hundred passengers are waiting to board a 100-seat airplane.
 Each passenger has an assigned seat, but the first passenger who boards doesn’t even look at his boarding pass.
 He just randomly chooses a seat to sit in.
-The next 98 passengers to board each sits in their assigned seat if possibly; otherwise, they choose a seat at random.
-What’s the probability the last passenger to board gets to sit in their assigned seat?
+The next 98 passengers to board each sits in their assigned seat if possible; otherwise, they choose a seat at random.
+What’s the probability the 100th passenger to board finds their assigned seat empty?

 5. Lazy Monty Hall (Three Doors)